 They are on the critical path and do not want to be.
 Having the team rely on them for crucial results may be burdensome or scary.
 Proper planning that reveals the critical path may contribute to their unease.
 Time on the critical path is usually temporary and ends when they do their part.

+Knowing that the one essential project portfolio manager skill is accountability isn’t the end, it’s the start.
 How do you recognize resistance to being held accountable?
 What techniques do you use to hold people accountable?
 You can diffuse resistance by acknowledging it.
 The key is to hold people accountable whether they like it or not.

 Jan Schiller, PMP, PSM1, FLMI, is a partner with Berkshire Consulting, LLC.
 She specializes in revealing the path from where an organization is to where they want to be.
 Over the past 30 years, Jan has been focused on linking strategy to results with project management in the financial services, investment, health, beverage, learning management and life sciences industries.
 She has helped her clients with the adoption of project management best practices; streamlining business processes; addressing regulations; achieving competitive advantage and much more.
 In addition to being quoted twice in PMNetwork Magazine, she’s also discussed how to develop a PMO Project’s scope statement on Phoenix Business RadioX (podcast).
 Jan writes about scope, portfolio management, methodologies, and PMO.